takari/m2eclipse-website/documentation/m2e-faq.md

 installation by setting the JAVA_HOME environment variable.
 ```

 That happens because those actions runs in the same JVM where Eclipse is running.
-If that JVM comes from JRE that isnât part of JDK, there is no
+If that JVM comes from JRE that isn't part of JDK, there is no
 Java compiler (the tools.jar) around.
 To workaround this you can add `-vm` argument to Eclipse command line or eclipse.ini.
 For Eclipse 3.3 it would look something like this:

 ```